Jzjudith/GADS-2020-Project-Phase/README.txt

 Google Cloud

+Task
-Complete 100% of Qwiklabs associated with the “Architecting with Google Compute Engine” learning path (must be complete on both Qwiklabs and Pluralsight).
+1. Complete 100% of Qwiklabs associated with the “Architecting with Google Compute Engine” learning path (must be complete on both Qwiklabs and Pluralsight).